One Grand Central Place

-One Grand Central Place, originally the Lincoln Building, is a 53-story, 673 ft tall neo-Gothic office building at 60 East 42nd Street in Midtown Manhattan, New York City.
+One Grand Central Place, originally the Lincoln Building, is a 55-story, 673 ft tall neo-Gothic office building at 60 East 42nd Street in Midtown Manhattan, New York City, United States.
 It is bounded by Madison Avenue to the west, East 41st Street to the south, and Park Avenue to the east.
 One Grand Central Place is near other skyscrapers such as the Chrysler Building, MetLife Building, and One Vanderbilt.
 It has direct in-building access to Grand Central Terminal to the north.
 As of 2021, it is the 91st-tallest building in the city, tied with the 277 Fifth Avenue, Barclay Tower, and One Court Square.
 The building is assigned its own ZIP Code, 10165; it was one of 41 buildings in Manhattan that had their own ZIP Codes as of 2019.

 Description and history

 Designed by architect Kenneth Norton of James Edwin Ruthven Carpenter Jr., the skyscraper was completed in 1930 as the Lincoln Building.
 Among the building's features are the Gothic windows at the top.
 In June 2009, the Lincoln Building was renamed One Grand Central Place, and it underwent a $85 million renovation, which included new windows, renovated elevators, renovated air-conditioned public corridors and restrooms, and upgraded building-wide systems.

 In March 2020, One Grand Central Place had New York's first reported person-to-person spread of SARS-CoV-2 during the COVID-19 pandemic.